zubkov-andrei/pg_profile/README.md

 # pg_profile
 This extension for PostgreSQL helps you to find out most resource intensive activities in your PostgreSQL databases.
 ## Concepts
-This extension is based on statistics views of PostgreSQL and contrib extension *pg_stat_statements*.
-It is written in pure pl/pgsql and doesn't need any external libraries or software, but PostgreSQL database itself, and a cron-like tool performing periodic tasks.
-Initially developed and tested on PostgreSQL 9.6, and may be incompatible with earlier releases.
+This extension is based on statistics views of PostgreSQL and contrib extensions *pg_stat_statements* and *pg_stat_kcache*.
+It is written in pure pl/pgsql and doesn't need any external libraries or software, but PostgreSQL database itself and a cron-like tool performing periodic tasks.
+Initially developed and tested on PostgreSQL 9.6 extension may be incompatible with earlier releases.

 Historic repository will be created in your database by this extension.
-This repository will hold statistics "snapshots" for your postgres clusters.
-Snapshot is taken by calling _snapshot()_ function.
+This repository will hold statistics "samples" for your postgres clusters.
+Sample is taken by calling _take_sample()_ function.
 PostgreSQL doesn't have any job-like engine, so you'll need to use *cron*.

-Periodic snapshots can help you finding most resource intensive activities in the past.
+Periodic samples can help you finding most resource intensive activities in the past.
 Suppose, you were reported performance degradation several hours ago.
-Resolving such issue, you can build a report between two snapshots bounding performance issue period to see load profile of your database.
+Resolving such issue, you can build a report between two samples bounding performance issue period to see load profile of your database.
 It's worse using a monitoring tool such as Zabbix to know exact time when performance issues was happening.

-You can take an explicit snapshot before running any batch processing, and after it will be done.
+You can take an explicit samples before running any batch processing, and after it will be done.

-Any time you make a snapshot, _pg_stat_statements_reset()_ will be called, ensuring you will not loose statements due to reaching *pg_stat_statements.max*.
-Also, report will contain section, informing you if captured statements count in any snapshot reaches 90% of _pg_stat_statements.max_.
+Any time you take a sample, _pg_stat_statements_reset()_ will be called, ensuring you will not loose statements due to reaching *pg_stat_statements.max*.
+Also, report will contain section, informing you if captured statements count in any sample reaches 90% of _pg_stat_statements.max_.

-*pg_profile*, installed in one cluster is able to collect statistics from other clusters, called *nodes*.
-You just need to define some nodes, providing names and connection strings and make sure connection can be established to all databases of all nodes.
-Now you can track statistics on your standbys from master, or from any other node.
-Once extension is installed, a *local* node is automatically created - this is a node for cluster where *pg_profile* resides.
+*pg_profile*, installed in one cluster is able to collect statistics from other clusters, called *servers*.
+You just need to define some servers, providing names and connection strings and make sure connection can be established to all databases of all defined servers.
+Now you can track statistics on your standbys from master, or from any other server.
+Once extension is installed, a *local* server is automatically created - this is a *server* for cluster where *pg_profile* resides.

 ## Prerequisites

 Although pg_profile is usually installed in the target cluster, it also can collect performance data from other clusters.
-Hence, we have prerequisites for *pg_profile* database, and for *nodes*.
+Hence, we have prerequisites for *pg_profile* database, and for *servers*.

 ### pg_profile database prerequisites

 _pg_profile_ extension depends on extensions _plpgsql_ and _dblink_.

-### Nodes prerequisites
+### Servers prerequisites

-The only mandatory  requirement for node cluster is the ability to connect from pg_profile database using provided node connection string.
+The only mandatory requirement for server cluster is the ability to connect from pg_profile database using provided server connection string.
 All other requirements are optional, but they can improve completeness of gathered statistics.

 Consider setting following Statistics Collector parameters: